HaGashash HaHiver: Awards and recognition

 In 2000, HaGashash HaHiver and its three members were awarded the Israel Prize for lifetime achievement & special contribution to society and the State of Israel.

 The judges who awarded the prize, wrote of their decision to bestow the award on the group: "The uniqueness of Hagashash Hahiver is in its two faces: On the one hand, it reflects the life and the culture that were created in Israel during its first 50 years and in the course of wars, immigration absorption and the struggle for its existence.
 On the other hand, it has taken an active role in shaping this culture, creating its language and sketching its identity...Their language, Gashashit, and the images they created broke the walls of the inflexible Hebrew language and became standard idiomatic phrases, so much so that he who doesn't know them doesn't know a large part of the culture that has sprouted here.
 Phrases such as, 'Drive in peace, the keys are inside,' 'There was an engine?' [referring to the "Drafted Car" skit where the army returns a requisitioned car without any of its original parts], 'Israbluff' and many others that became part of our everyday language."

 Cultural significance

 The group has been repeatedly cited as helping to form a part of the cultural self-identity of many Israelis.
 Israeli sociologist and scholar Baruch Kimmerling called the group "more significant for me than Shakespeare" in terms of this.
 "They pushed the boundary of surrealism in a language that had been dead for a couple thousand years," said Stand Up!
 Records founder Dan Schlissel, a fan of the group.
 In her book No Joke: Making Jewish Humor, Yiddish literature scholar Ruth Wisse stated that "if I ask an assortment of Israelis, 'what comes to mind when I say, Israeli humor?' almost everyone answers 'HaGashash HaHiver.'"

+The band's sketches have become an ironclad asset of Israeli culture and language.
+The band's special language, the 'Gashashit', has become part of the spoken Hebrew language, or what is known as Israeli slang.
+Among others, the band's sketches have contributed terms such as "Israbluff" and "The kettle's chupchick" and idioms such as "Talk Autostrade", "Ask, my son, and we will answer thee!", "Was there a motor?", "A fisherman who loves fish?", "What seven?
+What how much?", "It's hot in Tiberias!", "Make me some Little Turkish Coffee", "Did you understand that, Baruch?", and more.